The Politics of Personalized News Aggregation: Introduction

-We develop a model of news aggregation for rational inattentive consumers (NARI), in which an infomediary can flexibly aggregate source data into news using algorithm-driven systems.
-While flexibility is also assumed in the Rational Inattention (RI) model pioneered by \cite{sims} and \cite{sims1}, there consumers can aggregate information optimally themselves and so have no need for external aggregators.
-To model the demand for news aggregation, we assume that consumers can only choose whether to absorb the news offered to them but cannot digest news partially or selectively, or to aggregate information directly from sources themselves.
-While this assumption is certainly stylized, it is the simplest one that creates a role for news aggregators.\footnote{This assumption is implicitly made by the media literature because without it the role of media would be much more limited. \cite{strombergsurvey} first noted the difference between RI and media models, postulating that ``in the RI model, information is assumed available, and voters choose what information to pay attention to given their cognitive constraints.
-In media models, the media chooses what information is most profitable to make available to voters, while voters have no cognitive constraints.''
-NARI lies somewhere in-between, in that voters must absorb the information given to them by paying costly attention.
-This isn't totally at odds with reality: analyses of page activities (e.g., scrolling, viewport time) have established significant user attention and engagement in online news reading (\cite{lagun}); snippets (headlines plus excerpts) also contain substantial information even if they do not always materialize into click-throughs (\cite{dellarocasetal}).}
+We develop a model of news aggregation for rationally inattentive consumers (NARI), in which an infomediary can flexibly aggregate source data into news using algorithm-driven systems.
+While flexibility is also assumed in the Rational Inattention (RI) model pioneered by \cite{sims} and \cite{sims1}, there decision-makers can aggregate information optimally themselves and so have no need for external aggregators.
+To model the demand for infomediaries, we assume that consumers can only choose whether to absorb the information offered to them but cannot digest information partially or selectively, let alone aggregate information optimally themselves.
+While this assumption is certainly stylized, it is the simplest one that creates a role for infomediaries while capturing important facets of reality.\footnote{As pointed out by \cite{strombergsurvey}, the last assumption is implicitly made by the media literature, because without it the role of information provider would be much more limited.
+It isn't at odds with reality, since analyses of page activities (e.g., scrolling, viewport time) have established significant user attention in the reading of (snippets of) online news \citep{dellarocasetal, lagun}.}